-The following table illustrates the sensitivity of the profit after taxation for the year and the value of shareholders' funds to an interest of the illustrates the sensitivity of the profit after taxation for the year and the value of shareholders' funds to an interest of the interest the ionowing lable musurates the sensitivity of the profit after taxation for the year and the value of sharenouses runds to an increase of decrease of 15% in the fair values of the Group's equity, fixed interest, CFD and direct property investments.
-The level of phases is consistent with the illustration change in the provider many the constitution in the provider many the consistent in the control of the constitution of the control of the constitution of the control of the contro asset class as a whole. increase or decrease or 15% in the rail values of the Groups equity, fixed interest, CFD and direct property investments.
-The several change is consistent with the illustration shown in the previous year.
-The sensitivity is based on the Group's equity, fixed interest, CFD and direct property eventure at each halance chant date, with all other variables hald concerns. change is consistent with the musicality shown in the previous year.
-The sensitivity is eased on the temporal of the property exposure at each balance sheet date, with all other variables held constant.
+The following table illustrates the sensitivity of the profit after taxation for the year and the value of shareholders' funds to an increase or decrease of 15% in the fair values of the Group's equity, fixed interest, CFD and direct property investments.
+The level of change is consistent with the illustration shown in the previous year.
+The sensitivity is based on the Group's equity, fixed interest, CFD and direct property exposure at each balance sheet date, with all other variables held constant.